valpackett/sweetroll/README.md

 - lets you talk to other IndieWeb-style websites by sending and receiving [Webmentions] (including [Salmentions] for threaded conversations)
 - lets you use [Micropub] to edit your site (post, update, delete, undelete)
   - has a media endpoint for file uploads that optimizes images, extracts Exif metadata, and works on AWS Lambda + S3
-  - lets you use [CommonMark Markdown] for post text
+  - lets you use Markdown for post text, with nice [code highlighting](https://github.com/ben-eb/remark-highlight.js) and [math rendering](https://github.com/Rokt33r/remark-math)
   - the included admin panel (micro-panel) itself uses Micropub
 - sends [WebSub] \(formerly PubSubHubbub) notifications on new posts (for [readers])
 - represents *all the things* as [Microformats2] objects